-In the Express Entry rounds for Federal Skilled Trades, the government does not issue many Invitations to Apply (ITA), and the CRS score to get the ITA is well below the usual minimum scores comparing to Federal Skilled Workers.
-Most candidates in the trade occupations immigrate to Canada through various Provincial Nominee Programs, since the provincial certificate grants an additional 600 points, which is always enough for ITA.
+In the Express Entry rounds for Federal Skilled Trades, the government does not issue many Invitations to Apply (ITA), and the CRS score to get the ITA is well below the usual minimum scores compared to Federal Skilled Workers.
+Most candidates in the trade occupations immigrate to Canada through various Provincial Nominee Programs, since the provincial certificate grants an additional 600 points, which is always enough for the ITA.

 Contact Green Light Canada to assess your chances and to choose the best immigration strategy and a proper program.